NTIA/scos-sensor/DEVELOPING.md

 This document dives into the process of developing with this codebase.
-It starts with the basics of running the sensor code with local modifications, then discusses adding support for a different sofware defined radio (SDR).
-Lastly, it talks about the concept of "actions" and how to program a custom action.
+It starts with the basics of running the sensor code with local modifications, Lastly, it talks about the concept of "actions" and how to program a custom action.